cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

        *Value.* Maximum coverage depth displayed in the genotype channel.

     ExtraProperties
-      *List.* A list of the extra genotype properties that are displayed in the genotype channel.
+      *List.* A list of the extra 2D data table properties that are displayed in the genotype channel.

-GenomeMaxViewportSizeX: 5000
+GenomeMaxViewportSizeX
+  *Value.* Maximum size of the genome browser viewport (in bp) for which genotype calls will be displayed.

 Properties:
-   *List (required).* Contains a list of all properties defined for each genotype call.
+   *List (required).* Contains a list of all properties defined for each cell of the 2D data table.
    An item in this list can have the following keys: